 Optional: pencil case, disinfectant wipes for classroom, hand sanitizer personal or for classroom, Box of tissues for advisory classroom, One 2-pocket folder, Pencils with erasers, One 5-subject notebook OR five 1-subject notebooks

 Welcome to my online classroom.
 If you are looking for opportunities to practice what we have learned in the classroom, visit some of the sites in the educational website section.
-Students can use these websites and also firstinmath.com to practice the math concepts.
+Students can use these websites and also khanacademy to practice the math concepts.
+Students recieve one or two homework assignments a week to complete at home and return to school.

 WHAT ARE WE LEARNING???